cesar-ilharco/acl-2020/_pages/calls/papers.md

 - Theme (explained below)<br>

 ## ACL-IJCNLP 2021 Theme Track: NLP for Social Good (NLP4SG)
+<p align="justify">Following the success of the ACL 2020 Theme track, we are happy to announce
+that ACL-IJCNLP 2021 will have a new theme, with the goal of stimulating discussion about the role of NLP in the society.</p>
 <p align="justify">
 The application of Artificial Intelligence to provide positive social impact has been an important topic in recent years.
 However, to date, this has not been a topic